 However, another tool is passwords.
 Unless you only use a handful of sites, you probably use the same password for them.
 That is dangerous.
 Not only should you have different passwords for each site, but they should also each be long.
 BUT no-one (well no normal person) can remember these.
 That's where password managers come in.

 The one I've been using for years is LastPass - the last password I'll ever need.
 Actually, that's not quite true - there are programs that aren't on the internet so won't benefit, but LastPass greatly simplifies life.
+Note it has recently required a commercial licence if you use it on both computers and phones.
 An alternative I quite like is KeePass.
 My reason for this is it is open-source - a software model which offers alternatives to the commercial players.
 I've stayed with LastPass because they've stopped charging to use it on phones and tablets, and it's become part of my system.